How to Clean Metal Before Welding: 5 Prep Steps

 Final Touches: Inspecting Metal Before Welding

-1. Check for Contaminants: Look for grease, rust, or paint.
-These can compromise weld integrity and lead to defects.
+1. Check for contaminants: Look for grease, rust, paint, dust, and coating residue.

 Frequently Asked Questions